Jim Lea (musician): 'N' Betweens to Slade

 In 1969, Ambrose Slade adopted a skinhead image and changed their name to Slade.
 Following their first chart entry with "Get Down and Get with It" in 1971, Chandler encouraged the band to write their own material, and the song-writing partnership of Lea and Holder commenced.
 In most cases Lea wrote the melodies, and Holder concentrated on the lyrics.
 On the follow-up to "Get Down and Get with It", "Coz I Luv You," Lea played violin.
-Lea had the most formal musical training of the original Slade band members.
+Out of all the original band members Jim had the most formal musical training.

 In 1979, Lea formed Cheapskate Records with his brother Frank and made records under the name of The Dummies.
 In 1981, Lea began record production and produced some of Slade's recordings.
 Following their first chart success in America, Slade commenced a tour in the US with Ozzy Osbourne.
 Lea fell ill after only one gig with Osbourne, the band returned home, and the original line-up with Lea and Holder never formally played live again.
 In a Q&A session for his official website in March 2017, Lea commented: "Over the last six months I've come to regret not going back to the States after I was ill in 1984.
 We did one gig with Ozzy and that was it.
 We should have gone back!!!!!
 The emergence of MTV would have made a huge difference."

 In a Q&A session for his official website in March 2017, Lea disclosed his three favourite Slade songs were "How Does It Feel", "Far Far Away", and "Coz I Luv You".
 He also identified "When the Lights Are Out" from Old New Borrowed and Blue as an album track he would have liked to have seen released as a Slade single.

 The Dummies

 Slade's lack of success during the late 1970s led Lea to wonder if their material would be better received if recorded by another band.
 In late 1979, Lea formed The Dummies as a side project, with his brother Frank.
-The group released three singles, "When The Lights Are Out", "Didn't You Use To Use To Be You" and "Maybe Tonite".
+The group released three singles, "When The Lights Are Out", "Didn't You Use to Use to Be You?" and "Maybe Tonite".
 All three singles received plenty of radio airplay but sales suffered from distribution problems.
 "Didn't You Use To Use To Be You" was listed in BBC Radio One's 'A' playlist and was expected to become a top ten hit.
 Later in 1992, an album A Day in the Life of the Dummies was released, which gathered all the material recorded by the band.